pierrebedu/covid19-project/README.md

 EDA file :
 - localisation of NaNs and cleaning of empty columns (more than 90% of missing data)
 - relationship age/target
 - relationship blood data/target.
-Data distribution of quantitative features regarding to thier class (positive or negative)
+Data distribution of quantitative features regarding to their class (positive or negative)
 - relationship viral tests/target. confusion matrix over qualitatives features.
 - blood data features correlation